KWDB/docs/en/about-kwdb/product-features.md

 #### Visual Management Tools

-KWDB offers a comprehensive graphical database management tool covering database connections, database management, schema management, table management, and other key functions.
-This encompasses nearly all database operations, significantly improving user experience.
+KWDB offers a graphical database management tool that covers database connections, database management, schema management, table management, and other key functions, encompassing nearly all database operations to improve the user experience.

 #### Heterogeneous Database Migration Tools

-KWDB provides a comprehensive migration tool for seamless data transfer from heterogeneous databases including MySQL, Oracle, MongoDB, InfluxDB, OpenTSDB, and TDengine.
+KWDB provides a complete migration tool for seamless data transfer from heterogeneous databases including MySQL, Oracle, MongoDB, InfluxDB, OpenTSDB, and TDengine.
 Supporting both full and incremental migration modes, it ensures accurate, consistent, and timely data transfer with minimal operational disruption.

+#### Performance Testing Tools

+kwdb-tsbs is KWDB's professional time-series database performance benchmarking tool, developed based on Timescale TSBS.
+It covers the complete testing workflow: data generation, batch import, query execution, and result statistics.

+The tool supports CPU monitoring and IoT scenarios with 26 query types to meet diverse business requirements.
+Key features include high-concurrency processing, flexible parameter configuration, and one-click automated testing.
+This enables enterprises to conduct reliable performance evaluations for capacity planning, performance tuning, and technology selection.

 ### Ecosystem Compatibility

-#### Compatibility with Popular Programming Languages and Operating Systems
+#### Programming Languages and Operating Systems

-KWDB supports connections from a variety of popular programming languages, including C/C++, Java, C#, Python, and more.
-This flexibility enables developers to choose the most suitable programming language for their projects, educing development costs and improving efficiency.
-For more details, see [Application Development](../development/overview.md).
+KWDB supports multiple popular programming languages including C/C++, Java, C#, and Python, enabling developers to use their preferred language and reduce development costs.
+For more details, see [Development](../development/overview.md).

-KWDB is also compatible with several major operating systems, including Ubuntu, CentOS, Kylin, and UOS, ensuring stable operation across various environments.
+KWDB runs on major operating systems including Ubuntu, CentOS, Kylin, and UOS.
 For a complete list of supported operating systems and CPU architectures, see [Supported Operating Systems and CPU Architectures](./product-metrics.md#operating-systems-and-cpu-architectures).

-#### Compatibility with Third-Party Ecosystem Tools
+#### Third-Party Ecosystem Tools

-KWDB integrates seamlessly with third-party tools like [EMQX](https://www.emqx.io/), [Kafka](https://kafka.apache.org/), and [Telegraf](https://github.com/influxdata/telegraf).
+KWDB integrates seamlessly with third-party tools like [EMQX](https://www.emqx.io/), [Kafka](https://kafka.apache.org/), [Flink](https://flink.apache.org/), and [Telegraf](https://github.com/influxdata/telegraf).
 Users can easily read and write data to and from these tools with simple configuration—no additional coding required.
-This simplifies system setup and maintenance while enhancing flexibility and scalability.